An Efficient Augmented Lagrangian Method with Semismooth Newton Solver for Total Generalized Variation: Introduction

-However, the challenging problem is solving the nonlinear and coupling systems simultaneously which are usually appeared while applying ALM.
-This is different from the alternating direction method of multipliers (ADMM) type methods \cite{GL1,FG}, which can decouple the unknown variables and update them consecutively like Gauss-Seidel method.
+However, it is challenging to solve the nonlinear and coupling systems simultaneously while applying ALM.
+This is different from the alternating direction method of multipliers (ADMM) type methods \cite{GL1,FG}, which can decouple the unknown variables and update them consecutively like the Gauss-Seidel method.
 For ALM, the extra effort is deserved if the nonlinear system can be solved efficiently.
-This is due to the appealing asymptotic linear or superlinear convergence of ALM with increasing step sizes \cite{Roc1, Roc2, LU}.
-It is well-known semismooth Newton methods are efficient solvers for nonsmooth and nonlinear systems.
-Semismooth Newton based augmented Lagrangian methods already have lots of successful applications in semidefinite programming \cite{ZST}, compressed sensing \cite{LST, ZZST}, friction and contact problem \cite{Gor, Gor1} and total variation regularized imaging problems \cite{HK1,KK1}.
+This is due to the appealing linear or asymptotic superlinear convergence of ALM with increasing step sizes \cite{Roc1, Roc2, LU}.
+We employ the semismooth Newton methods for the nonlinear subproblems of ALM, which already have lots of successful applications in semidefinite programming \cite{ZST}, compressed sensing \cite{LST, ZZST}, friction and contact problem \cite{Gor, Gor1} and total variation regularized imaging problems \cite{HK1,KK1}.